odolbeau/odolbeau.github.com/_posts/2012-01-23-use-virtuals-forms-with-symfony2.md

 ---
 layout: post
-title: Use virtuals forms with Symfony2
+title: "Use virtuals forms with Symfony2"
 description: Use virtuals forms with Symfony2
 tags: [symfony2, forms, virtual]
 ---